-This roast cauliflower salad has fragrant fennel seeds which reminded me of sipping iced ouzo by the ocean, a winter salad that will take you to paradise.
+Transform your cauliflower from ordinary to extraordinary with our Roast Cauliflower Salad it has fragrant fennel seeds which reminded me of sipping iced ouzo by the ocean and crunchy seeds.
+It is a warming winter salad that is perfect for potlucks.

 While boiling cauliflower makes it bland and boring, roasting it in the oven deepens its flavour and caramelizes its natural sugars making it moorishly nutty and golden.